* Keystone XL pipeline may relieve Cushing supply bottleneck

 * Coming Up: U.S. EIA stockpiles due 1530 GMT

-LONDON, Dec 4 (Reuters) - Brent crude oil slipped towards $112 a barrel on Wednesday, while the U.S. benchmark rose more than $1 to a five-week high after news of the scheduled start of a key pipeline expected to relieve a glut at the country's main oil storage hub.
+SINGAPORE, Dec 4 (Reuters) - Brent crude climbed towards $113 a barrel on Wednesday, while the U.S. benchmark rose more than $1 to a five-week high after news of the scheduled start of a key pipeline helping to relieve a supply bottleneck at the country's main oil storage hub.

-U.S. oil built on a more than $2 jump in the previous session, bucking a broader fall in markets, after TransCanada Corp said it would begin operations at its Keystone XL pipeline on Jan.
+U.S. oil built on a more than $2 jump in the previous session, after TransCanada Corp said it would begin operations at its Keystone XL pipeline on Jan.
 3.

-That will allow stockpiles of crude oil inventories at the Cushing, Oklahoma, oil hub to move to the U.S. Gulf Coast, where a large share of the country's refining capacity is concentrated.
+The launch will allow rising inventories at the Cushing, Oklahoma oil hub to move to the U.S. Gulf Coast, where a large share of the country's refining capacity is concentrated.

-Brent was less bullish due to comments from Iran and Iraq on plans to increase output by about 1 million barrels per day each, saying others in the producer cartel will need to give way to make room for them.
+Brent was less bullish as gains were curbed by comments from Iran and Iraq on plans to increase output by about 1 million barrels per day each, saying others in the producer cartel will need to give way to make room for them.

 The comments came ahead of Wednesday's meeting in Vienna of the Organization of Petroleum Exporting Countries (OPEC), at which production targets are expected to remain unchanged at 30 million barrels per day for the first half of 2014.

-A report from the U.S. government Energy Information Administration (EIA) is due at 1530 GMT.
+The more closely-watched report from the U.S. government Energy Information Administration is due at 1530 GMT.

 A Reuters poll forecast a slight build of 300,000 barrels.